Filamentary Dust Polarization and the Morphology of Neutral Hydrogen Structures: Filament Morphologies

 Each Stokes~$Q$/$U$ template is constructed from~\hi-based orientations and~\hi-based polarized intensity.
-We construct hybrid templates where the orientations are derived from the spherical RHT and the polarized intensities are derived from the Hessian, and vice-versa.
-Using the spherical RHT parameters that produce the best correlation with the Hessian algorithm, we construct additional templates using spherical RHT orientations, but weighting the Stokes~$Q$ and~$U$ maps by the Hessian eigenvalue-based weighting described in Appendix~\ref{app:hess} instead of the~\hi-intensity-based weighting described in \secref{subsec:sRHTxRHT}.
+We construct hybrid templates where the orientations are derived from the Spherical RHT and the polarized intensities are derived from the Hessian, and vice versa.
+Using the Spherical RHT parameters that produce the best correlation with the Hessian algorithm, we construct additional templates using Spherical RHT orientations, but weighting the Stokes~$Q$ and~$U$ maps by the Hessian eigenvalue-based weighting~$w_{\rm H}(\nhat, v)$ described in \secref{subsec:hipcons} instead of the~\hi-intensity-based weighting~$I_{\rm HI}(\nhat, v)$.
 Similarly, we construct another hybrid template using Hessian-derived orientations and Stokes~$Q$ and~$U$ maps weighted by the~\hi-intensity-based weighting instead of the Hessian eigenvalue-based weighting.
-The main difference between the two polarized intensity weighting maps is that the Hessian eigenvalue-based one has a more uniform weighting across filaments than the~\hi-intensity-based one.
+The main difference between the two polarized intensity weighting maps is that the Hessian eigenvalue-based one has a more uniform weighting across different filaments than the~\hi-intensity-based one.
 The standard deviation divided by the mean of the logarithm of the Hessian eigenvalue-based weighting maps is~$\sim0.1$ and~$\sim0.25$ for the~\hi-intensity-based one.
+Also, for a wide filament with relatively abrupt edges, the Hessian eigenvalue-based weighting upweights those edges relative to the rest of the filament.
+This is not the case for the~\hi-intensity-based weighting.